-The tenants at The Boxes have a lot of offer in terms of food, drinks, and experience, but I think they are underappreciated, primarily because the area is known for having bars and diners would not think of going here if they just want to have dinner.
-Some of them are Bacolod restaurants while some restobars but they sure have some good food over there.
+The tenants at The Boxes have a lot to offer in terms of food, drinks, and experience, but I think they are underappreciated.
+This may primarily be because the area is known for having bars and diners would not think of going here if they just want to have dinner.
+Some of them are Bacolod restaurants while some operate as restobars but they sure have some good food over there.

 The BOXES by The Marketplace

 • Deck #01 – Yellow Leaf Cuisine

 • Deck #02 – Bok’s Restobar

 • Deck #04 – Chateau Al Fresco restobar